Proven-Paradox/shaper-system/Handbook.md

 ### Miscellaneous Rules
 Here are a few general rules prevent confusion.

-When counting squares for movement or range, the count is orthogonal--i.e. excludes diagonal movements.
+When counting Zones for movement or range, the count is orthogonal--i.e. excludes diagonal movements.

 Round down during dice rolls.
 If you ever have a fraction, just cut off the fractional bit entirely.
 Even if your roll is (somehow?)
 13.9, it rounds down to a 13.